diegocoxta/diegocosta.me/content/articles/jan-2023-my-readings/index.md

-# My readings from January 2023
+# My readings for January 2023

 ## Books
 - The Communist Manifesto by Friedrich Engels and Karl Marx